charliecalvert/CloudNotes/Assignments/Express/ElvenIndexedDb.md

 # IndexedDb

-This database is built into most modern browsers.
+[IndexedDb](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) is part of the JavaScript standard.
+As a result, this database is built into most modern browsers.
 We can access it from Git.

+It is a complicated API, and there are simpler alternatives.
+See the link above for details and suggestions.
+I have used [PouchDb](https://github.com/pouchdb/pouchdb) and found it very useful.
+Apparently [localForage](https://github.com/localForage/localForage) is also popular.

 ## Open the Database